codekitchensd/2016-05-26-geometric-book-covers/README.md

 # Today's Goals

 We'll be using Rune.js to replicate geometric book cover designs.
-Check out the designs in the __ file.
+Check out the designs in the BookFolders directory.

 Today, we'll learn how to:
 - Analyze the components of a successful design